prdn/zmq-omdp/README.md

 #### `omdp.Worker(socket_str, service_name)`

-Workers recieve `"request"` events that contain 2 arguments.
+Workers receive `"request"` events that contain 2 arguments.

 * `data` - this is the value sent by a client for this request
 * `response` - this is a writable stream to send data to the client